Demerdash Mosque

-Demerdash Mosque (مسجد الدمرداش) is a historical mosque built during the Mamluk era in Cairo, Egypt.
-It is located in the district of Al-Wayli, Abbassia, next to the Demerdash Hospital, part of the Ain Shams University.
-The mosque is named after Abu Abdullah Muhammad ibn Al-Amir, known as Shaykh Demerdash, who is buried in the mosque.
+The Demerdash Mosque (مسجد الدمرداش) is a mosque and mausoleum located in the Al-Wayli district of Cairo, Egypt.
+Completed in 1523 CE, during the Mamluk era, it is situated in Abbassia, next to the Demerdash Hospital, and forms part of the Ain Shams University.
+The mosque is named in honour of Abu Abdullah Muhammad ibn Al-Amir, known as Shaykh Demerdash, who is buried in the mosque.

 History

 The mosque was built in the early 16th century during the Mamluk era of Egypt.
 The original land where the mosque was built on was a gift from Sultan Qaytbay to thank Sidi Demerdash for his service.
 A mosque was built there for him.
 When the Ottomans arrived in 1524, Sidi Demerdash died and he was buried in the corner of the mosque.

-During the French occupation of Egypt, the Demerdash Mosque and surrounding buildings were plundered by the French troops.
+The Demerdash Mosque and surrounding buildings were plundered by the French troops during the French occupation of Egypt.